hydpy-dev/OpenDA/demos/openda_projects/SeqSim/README.rst

 >>> os.chdir('../openda_projects/SeqSim')

 The `OpenDA`_ configuration of this example is very much similar to the one of the `calibration example`_.
-One notable difference is, that instead `main.oda`_ selects the `SequentialSimulation` algorithm instead of `DUD`_.
-The command to execute `OpenDA`_ is also identical and the way to load the results into Python is also identical:
+One notable difference is that the `main.oda`_ file selects the `SequentialSimulation` algorithm instead of `DUD`_.
+The command to execute `OpenDA`_ and the way to load the results into Python are also identical:

 >>> run_subprocess('oda_run_batch main.oda', verbose=False)
 >>> import runpy